Avdan-OS/Tinan/CONTRIBUTING.md

 ### Step 5.
 Invite your bot to your server.

-Step 5.1: Click on "OAuth2", afterwards "URL Generator".
+Step 5.1: Click on "OAuth2", afterward "URL Generator".
 Select `bot` and `applications.commands`.

 Step 5.2: Select "Administrator" in the list of bot permissions.

-Step 5.3: Copy the link in the bottom of the page and paste it into your search bar.
+Step 5.3: Copy the link at the bottom of the page and paste it into your search bar.
 Select the server where you want your bot to be in the dropdown list.

 Step 6: Reset your bot's token and copy it.
 It will be used later.